Tampons aren’t a product that we tend to give much thought to. They’re just meant to ‘do the job’ once a month and be forgotten about.

 |Manufactured in the US to lower carbon footprint.

-Let’s go to the full reviews to examine real user experiences (including my own) to find out.
+Here we look at real user experiences (including my own) to find out more.

 These three women were fed up with the lack of healthy products on the market, and came up with Rael as a solution.